Chevyself/Starbox-Commands/README.md

 #### Extra

-Extra arguments do not require any type of annotation and to register the provider it must extend `EasyExtraArgumentProvider` or just implement the interface given by the module:
+Extra arguments do not require any type of annotation and to register the provider it must extend `StarboxExtraArgumentProvider` or just implement the interface given by the module:

 * Bukkit: [BukkitExtraArgumentProvider](https://github.com/Chevyself/Starbox-Commands/blob/master/bukkit/src/main/java/me/googas/commands/bukkit/providers/type/BukkitExtraArgumentProvider.java)